 You may remember in the Wizard of Oz when Dorothy fell in the pig pen and the farmhands were in such a hurry to rescue her.
 Well, pigs'll eat anything.
 Go figure!

-I used to run away just about every Spring, starting when I was five or six, I guess.
+I used to run away just about every Spring, starting when I was five or six or younger.
 Something about springtime would get into my blood and I'd run off to join the Gypsies.
 I never found them but I'd run off to join them anyways.
 One time I scampered off when I was just a toddler and ran across a field with a bull in it.
 Nothing happened to me.
 I think animals know when a body is too young to fuss with.
-I ended up in Chatham at a Police Station where the policemen fed me ice cream.
+I ended up inthe Chatham Police Station where the policemen fed me ice cream.
 This may have encouraged me to continue to run away each Spring but I suspect it was just Spring Fever.